What is my image of God?

 What shapes our image of God?

-Words from the Bible are often used —
+Words from the Bible are often isolated and taken out of context,

 depending on what one believes or wishes to convey.